scriptPilot/app-framework/CONTRIBUTION.md

 ## Coding & Documentation Rules

-- Name all files and folder in `lowerCamelCase`.
+- Name all folders and files in `lowerCamelCase`.
 - Fix all code according the [Airbnb Style Guide](https://github.com/airbnb/javascript).
 - Write the documentation from "us" to "you".
 - Write all headlines in `Title Case`, all other text in correct orthography.